 Charlotte is also well known for its banking industry, which is one of the largest in the United States.
 It may not be Wall Street, but the Queen City is still a magnet for bankers.

-While it may not be Denver, Colorado Springs has a much better cost of living.
+While it may not be Denver, Colorado Springs has a much better cost of living for millennials.
 If you enjoy the feel of a small town without all the prestige (and price tag), this charming city is for you.

 San Antonio regularly enjoys taking a step back in time to celebrate its Spanish heritage and deep roots in the Old West.
 From its Texas Folklife Festival to its famous Fiesta, you’ll always have a reason to let loose in this lively city.